multivendorx/MultiVendorX/readme.txt

 == Changelog ==

 = 4.0.19 - 2023-05-09 =
-* Fix     	- Fatal error ata cart page.
+* Fix     	- Fatal error on the cart page.

 = 4.0.18 - 2023-05-30 =
 * Added     - Compatibility of WordPress 6.2.2.